mikelcal/portfolio/README.md

 **RAG with Redis (2025 Workshop)**

-- Built a Retrieval-Augmented Generation (RAG) pipeline using Redis as a vector database.
-- Indexed local documents, embedded text, and generated context-aware responses with citations.
-- Experience covered ingestion, embedding, retrieval, and evaluation of outputs.
+- Completed a three-part Redis Vector Library (VL) workshop covering:
+  - **Vector Search with RedisVL:** storing/querying vector embeddings for GenAI apps.
+  - **RAG from Scratch:** built a chatbot application using retrieval-augmented generation.
+  - **Production-ready RAG:** added semantic caching and LLM session memory for scalable performance.
-- Reinforces ability to connect editorial standards to GenAI outputs through retrieval pipelines.
+- Reinforced ability to connect **editorial standards** to GenAI outputs by exploring how retrieval, caching, and memory affect model clarity and consistency.

 ---